 “One of the things that I like to do is try to get the students to recognize trends in terms of voting patterns.
 There’s a really great resource that the University of Florida has called the election [lab]—they have data, and they show models such as the percentage of eligible voters that participated in elections, and they have midterm and presidential elections.

 “It’s really interesting where students can see that there seems to be a drop in participation in midterm elections.
 It’s a great way to introduce, why do you think that is?
 Obviously, you’re voting for governor, you’re voting maybe for senator [or] House in those midterm elections, but they’re just not quite as exciting as presidential elections.
-But then it’s a great introduction to a conflict like federalism, where you can say, how often does who the president is make a direct impact on your life?
+But then it’s a great introduction to a concept like federalism, where you can say, how often does who the president is make a direct impact on your life?
 Well, with your governor, your state legislature, if they make a decision, you feel it and those are those midterm elections.

 “I really like digging into exit polls.
-For example, after the 2016 election, I had students who were just shocked at how in the world could Donald Trump win when we broke down the exit polls.
+For example, after the 2016 election, I had students who were just shocked at how in the world could Donald Trump win well we broke down the exit polls.
 Here’s how.
 And then I had students do it again in 2020.
 Mostly, my students were online because of COVID-19.
 I had a student, who had a Trump flag in the background, and he stuck around after class.
 [He asked], ‘How did Donald Trump lose?’
 And I had broken down the exit polls that showed in 2016 Donald Trump won independents, and in 2020 he lost independents, and that’s really where the ball game was.”

 —Ryan Werenka, AP U.S. Government teacher at Troy High School in Troy, Mich.